OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 # Cases

-Depending on application functionality and requirements there are two basic cases when SSRF can happen:
+Depending on the application functionality and requirements, there are two basic cases in which SSRF can happen:
-* Application should send request only to **identified and trusted applications**: *Case when [whitelist](https://en.wikipedia.org/wiki/Whitelisting) approach is available*.
+* Application can send request only to **identified and trusted applications**: *Case when [whitelist](https://en.wikipedia.org/wiki/Whitelisting) approach is available*.
 * Application can send requests to **ANY other IP address or domain name**: *Case when [whitelist](https://en.wikipedia.org/wiki/Whitelisting) approach is not available*.

-Because these two cases are very different this document will describe defences against them separately.
+Because these two cases are very different, this cheat sheet will describe defences against them separately.

-# Case 1 - Application should send request only to identified and trusted applications
+# Case 1 - Application can send request only to identified and trusted applications

 Sometime, an application need to perform request to another application, often located on other network, to perform a specific task.
 Depending of the business case, it can happen that information from the user are needed to perform the action.

 *Example:*

- > We can imagine an web application that receive and use the information coming a user like the firstname/lastname/birthdate/... to create a profile into an HR system via a request to this HR system.
+ > We can imagine an web application that receive and use the information coming from a user like the firstname/lastname/birthdate/... to create a profile into an HR system via a request to this HR system.

- > Basically, the user cannot reach the HR system directly but if the web application in charge of receiving the user information is vulnerable to SSRF then the user can leverage it to access the HR system.
+ > Basically, the user cannot reach the HR system directly, but, if the web application in charge of receiving the user information is vulnerable to SSRF then the user can leverage it to access the HR system.

- > The user use the web application as a proxy to the HR system, jumping accross the different networks in which the web application and the HR system are located.
+ > The user leverage the web application as a proxy to the HR system, jumping accross the different networks in which the web application and the HR system are located.

 Whitelist approach can be used here because the application called by the *VulnerableApplication* is clearly identified in the technical/business flow.
 So, the goal here is to ensure that every call is targeted to one of the identified and trusted applications.

 ## Available protections

- > In the rest of this section, we assume that we application absolutely need that the application to use a information from the user to perform a valid request to another application to do the expected job.

-Several protections measures are possible at Application and Network layers, both layers will be addressed in this cheat sheet in order to apply the *defense in deph* principle.
+Several protections measures are possible at **Application** and **Network** layers, both layers will be addressed in this cheat sheet in order to apply the *defense in deph* principle.

 ### Application layer

 The first level of protection that come to mind is [Input validation](Input_Validation_Cheat_Sheet.md).

-It's a good point but then this question appear: *How to perform this input validation?*
+It's a good point but then this question is then raised: *How to perform this input validation?*

 As [Orange Tsai](https://twitter.com/orange_8361) show in his [talk](../assets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet_Orange_Tsai_Talk.pdf), depending on the programming language used, parser can be abused.
 One possible countermeasure is to apply the [whitelisting approach](Input_Validation_Cheat_Sheet.md#whitelisting-vs-blacklisting) when input validation is used because, most of the time, the format of the information expected from the user is globally know.